 About 1934, Ray would meet Bob Wright and “Chet” Forrest.
 At Auby’s Lagoon, a popular nightspot in Miami, Chet was working as an accompanist and was called on to play for Ray during an audition.
-Ray hired Chet as an accompanist and took the neophyte pair on a wild cross-country trip in the Spring and Summer of 1935, eventually helping them find work at Paramount, the big break the young songwriters were looking for.
+Ray hired Chet as an accompanist and took the neophyte pair on a wild cross-country trip in the Spring and Summer of 1935, eventually helping them find work in Hollywood, the big break the young songwriters were looking for.
 It was the beginning of an eventful and rocky friendship that would last until the end of Ray’s life.

 Bob and Chet wrote songs for Victoria Spivy and Ray during this period, but Bob is quick to point out that their contribution to Ray’s act paled in comparison to what Ray would eventually do with what they had written.
 “Our material became diminished by the brilliance of his improvisations,” Bob said, as Ray used the songs as a springboard for his own unique looniness.
 Songwriter Bart Howard (“In Other Words” aka “Fly Me to the Moon”) would succeed Chet as Ray’s accompanist.